event parameters explained

 If you need more event parameters, simply click the “Add parameter” button by the yellow arrow.
 Then add additional parameter names and values that will be sent along with this event.

-In the fall of 2023 Google added a new feature called the Event Settings Variable.
+Note: You can also use something called the Event Settings Variable (green arrow).
 With this variable, you can re-use your event parameters across multiple custom events.
 This can save time and make things more organized.
-The video tutorial shows how to use it.
+This video tutorial shows how to use it.

 Can You Modify GA4 Event Parameters?